w3ctag/promises-guide/README.md

 - Long-running computations: methods that take a while to compute something could do the work on another thread, returning a promise for the result.
 - User interface prompts: methods that ask the user for an answer could return a promise.

-Previously, web specifications did things like

-- IndexedDB returning [`IDBRequest`](http://www.w3.org/TR/IndexedDB/#request-api) objects, with their `onsuccess` and `onerror` events
-- The File API's [methods](http://www.w3.org/TR/file-system-api/#methods) taking various `successCallback` and `errorCallback` parameters
-- The Notifications API's [`requestPermission`](http://notifications.spec.whatwg.org/#dom-notification-requestpermission) method, which calls its callback with `"granted"` or `"denied"`
-- The Fullscreen API's [`requestFullscreen`](http://fullscreen.spec.whatwg.org/#dom-element-requestfullscreen) method, which triggers `onfullscreenchange` or `onfullscreenerror` events on the `document` object that must be listened to in order to detect success or failure.
-- XMLHttpRequest's [`send`](http://xhr.spec.whatwg.org/#the-send%28%29-method) method, which triggers `onreadystatechange` multiple times and updates properties of the object with status information which must be consulted in order to accurately detect success or failure of the ultimate state transition
+Previously, web specifications used a large variety of differing patterns for asynchronous operations.
+We've documented these in an appendix below, so you can get an idea of what is now considered legacy.
 Now that we have promises as a platform primitive, such approaches are no longer necessary.

 ### One-Time "Events"